On the gain of entrainment in the $n$-dimensional ribosome flow model: Introduction

-Here, we consider a new approach to analyzing the GOE in the~$n$-dimensional RFM.
-This is based on integrating the differential equations and ``higher-order moments'' of these differential equations along the periodic solution.
-It turns out that the algebraic derivations are simplified if we actually consider the differential equations for the shifted variables obtained by subtracting from each state variable its equilibrium point corresponding to the case of constant controls~$u_i(t)\equiv \mean{u}_i$ for all~$i$.
+It turns out that the algebraic derivations are simplified if we actually consider the differential equations for the centered variables obtained by subtracting from each state variable its equilibrium point corresponding to the case of constant controls~$u_i(t)\equiv \mean{u}_i$ for all~$i$.
 Using this, we prove several new results (see Theorem~\ref{thm:main} below).
 For example, we show that for an~$n$-dimensional RFM, with~$n$ odd, and equal internal rates there is no~GOE.
 To the best of our knowledge, these are the first analysis results on the~GOE in a general $n$-dimensional~RFM.

 The remainder of this paper is organized as follows.
 The next section reviews the RFM and formally defines the GOE in the~RFM.
 Section~\ref{sec:main} presents our main results.
 These show that in various~$n$-dimensional RFMs there is no~GOE.
 The final section concludes the paper.